microchip-pic-avr-examples/avr128da48-cnano-adc-free-running-mplab/README.md

 This section illustrates how to use the MPLAB X Data Visualizer to send commands and receive information, but prior to programming the AVR128DA48 Curiosity Nano Board.
 This can be applied to any other projects.

 1. Open the software terminal in MPLAB X IDE.
-Left click on the **Data Visualizer** button.
+Click on the **Data Visualizer** button.

 <br><img src="images/data_visualizer_button.png" width="800">

-2. Prepare settings in Data Visualizer.
+2. Prepare the settings in Data Visualizer.
-- Left click on the specific serial port communication **COMx**
+- Click on the specific serial port communication **COMx**
 - Set the correct **Baud Rate**
 - In the **Connections** tab, at the **COMx** option, press **New variable streamer...**
 - Type a specific **Variable Streamer Name**